Codeology/codeology_website/README.md

 3. If it's repeating add "repeating: 2" or 3  or  whatever... 😝

-POC for questions: Amy Huang (amyxjhuang@berkeley.edu)
+POC for questions: Raghav Punnam (raghavpu@berkeley.edu)